fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 build pipeline so automated tests and similar runs before the code is deployed.
-The dynamics I go for is similar to a teacher in school, who will ask a random student during class, if they can give an example on a topic related to the subject being taught.
+The dynamics I go for is similar to a teacher in school, who will ask a random student during class if they can give an example on a topic related to the subject being taught.
 This introduces a way to spot check knowledge for the teacher and with a bit of no prestige culture, creates a elegant way of reminding the class